JonathanSheng/Connection-Games/README.md

 ### Future Improvements
 Implementing a Monte Carlo Search Tree as another unique approach.
 Games such as Go and Chess benefit from MCST, as they have a massive number of game states.
+For Connect Four, the game has been solved, so it is possible to employ an unbeatable AI.
+An improvement would be to use that evaluation instead of the one I'm currently using.
 In addition, I want to make the game more user friendly; make it more visual and mouse-click based.